ManaswiMukherjee/Bandit/README.md

 The above size was for directories not the files.

 Have to check each folder with python script - this will give gibberish output.\
-Have to check how to pass files having special character to du command
+Have to check how to pass files having special character to du command.

 Only two files in each directory seem to be not executable -file2 and spaces file2.\
 One possiblity is checking inside each file but that will take too long.\